Environmentalism of the poor: The "gospel of eco-efficiency"

-The "gospel of eco-efficiency", or 'scientific industrialism', originated with the 19th-century writings of Malthus and William Stanley Jevons and grew during the 20th century when the effects of pollution and resource exhaustion were more apparent.
-As Martinez Alier puts it, the 'gospel of eco-efficiency' is worried about the effects of economic growth not only on pristine areas but also on the industrial, agricultural and urban economy.
-It was called the gospel of eco-efficiency by Martínez Alier as a homage to Samuel P. Hays, who in his book Conservation and the Gospel of Efficiency (1959) described the 'Progressive Conservation Movement during the Progressive Era as a 'gospel of efficiency', in the sense that the U.S. Government put emphasis in efficient resource management.
+The "gospel of eco-efficiency," or "scientific industrialism," originated with the 19th-century writings of Malthus and William Stanley Jevons and grew during the 20th century when the effects of pollution and resource exhaustion were more apparent.
+As Martinez Alier puts it, the gospel of eco-efficiency is "worried about the effects of economic growth not only on pristine areas but also on the industrial, agricultural and urban economy."
+Alier named the term in reference to Samuel P. Hays, who in his book Conservation and the Gospel of Efficiency (1959) described the Progressive Conservation Movement during the Progressive Era and the US Government's emphasis on resource management as a "gospel of efficiency."

 The gospel of eco-efficiency asks questions such as, How is pollution going to affect economic development?; How can we minimize pollution?; How can we remediate its consequences?; How can we minimize the consumption of resources?; and How can we turn waste into a resource?.

 Usually, the answers given go in the line of sustainable development, which the Brundtland report defines as development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
 The 'gospel of eco-efficiency' usually defends economic growth, but not at any cost.
 Instead, it searches for a growth that needs less and less resources and generates less and less pollution and waste, therefore minimizing its impacts and improving its sustainability: the so-called dematerialization of the economy.
 The defenders of the gospel usually argue that through improving the efficiency of technology it is possible to achieve high levels of economic development with very low levels of waste production and resource-consumption that are manageable for the ecosystems, thus becoming sustainable.
 However, many criticisms have been raised against the theory of dematerialization: mainly, that the entropy law makes it impossible to infinitely improve the efficiency of a technology; and that the decoupling of local rich economies is only possible because they outsource the production of material-intensive goods to the developing countries.

 The main tools proposed by the 'gospel of eco-efficiency' concern (1) economic, eco-taxes and markets in emission permits, and (2) technological support for materials and energy-saving changes.